Tips that Make for a Smooth Journey to Home Ownership

 While it is an incredibly exciting time, it can also be a stressful time.
 That’s because for many people, a mortgage loan is the single most expensive financial investment they will make in their lifetime.
 In addition, with all the legal jargon and paperwork, the home-buying process may seem quite daunting.
 Plus, with thousands of mortgage lenders to choose from, the deciding which one to work with can add to stress.

 SDCCU is here to help ease the process.
 As San Diego’s largest locally-owned financial institution, SDCCU offers competitive and robust home loan programs.
 Customers experience competitive rates on mortgage products, a dedicated real estate certified expert and a philosophy that people come first and profits second.
-Voted Best Mortgage Provider six years in a row by the San Diego Union-Tribune Readers Poll, you can rest assured that you will receive outstanding support by local lenders who truly understand the market.
+Voted Best Mortgage Provider by The San Diego Union-Tribune Readers Poll, you can rest assured that you will receive outstanding support by local lenders who truly understand the market.

 So, if you are thinking about purchasing a home or even refinancing an existing mortgage, SDCCU is happy to assist you from start to finish.
 Here are a few tips we hope will help get you started!

 Since a mortgage loan might be the largest investment decision you will make in your lifetime, it is critical to ensure your credit will play a positive role in your approval process.
 If you have an active loan at SDCCU, you can see your FICO® Score in Internet Branch online banking.
 Also, you can find access to your free credit report at sdccu.com/knowledge.
 Review your credit history to make sure there are no discrepancies.
 Should you discover any errors on your report, be sure to contact the credit bureau immediately to begin the corrective process.
 The process doesn’t have to be too complicated and correcting inaccuracies on your credit report can make a significant impact on your score.